Short Haired CatMedium Haired Cat

 The Kurilian Bobtail is relatively easy to train due to its intelligence and curiosity.
 They respond well to positive reinforcement methods like praise and treats.

 Early socialization and litter training should begin at an early age to help them develop into well-behaved adult cats.
+Providing various toys and interactive play sessions helps curb destructive behaviors caused by boredom.

 Read More: Javanese Cat